gggliuye/VIO/docs/index.rst

 ..
-SLAM-AR documentation master file, created by sphinx-quickstart on Wed Jul 10 15:07:51 2019.
+UTOPA-AR documentation master file, created by sphinx-quickstart on Wed Jul 10 15:07:51 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SLAM-AR's documentation!
+Welcome to UTOPA-AR's documentation!
 ===================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   SLAM
+   SLAM/index
-   ServerLocalization
+   ServerLocalization/index
-   Unity
+   Unity/index
-   Other
+   Other/index

 Indices and tables